arnaudoff/scala-quick/03_next_steps/README.md

 ```

 The above purely functional approach (no side effects or `var`s)
-uses `mkString` on the args array, which returns a
+uses `mkString` on the `args` array, which returns a
 string consisting of the result of calling `toString` on each element
 separated by the passed string.

 It's vital to know that every useful program has side effects of some
 form, it's all about minimizing these areas in your programs.

-In conclusion, prefer vals, immutable objects, and methods without side
+In conclusion, prefer `val`s, immutable objects, and methods without side
 effects.
-Use vars, mutable objects, and methods with side effects when
+Use `var`s, mutable objects, and methods with side effects when
 there's no other option.